a-da/custolint/README.rst

 .. code-block:: bash

-    # TODO: not implemented yet
+    # TODO: not deployed yet into PIP
     pip install custolint

 From repo